 By that point, Mary had been in Elizabeth’s custody—locked up in a palace, but locked up all the same—for over a decade.
 But her allies still plotted to help her take over Elizabeth’s throne.
 The letters were published to undermine public opinion in someone that, without the help of sensational claims about her evil ambitions, might have been regarded as a pitiful monarch whose throne had been stolen and who had served years of unfair imprisonment.
 True or not, the casket letters still had the potential to hurt Mary.

 Ultimately, Mary was imprisoned for nearly 19 years before being found guilty of a plot to assassinate Elizabeth and assume her throne.
 She was beheaded in 1587.
 By then, her letters had disappeared.
-The casket, though, is still in existence.
+A casket thought to have held the letters is still in existence, though.
 It’s kept at Lennoxlove, a Scottish castle, along with a death mask of the queen whose loose letters may have sealed her fate.